-Nontraditional courses could fail to meet NCAA core-course requirements for any of the following reasons:
+A nontraditional course may not be approved for any of the following reasons:

-- Does not require regular and ongoing instructive interaction between the student and teacher throughout the duration of a course. - Does not require students to complete the entire course. - Allows students to take numerous courses at the same time, especially courses in the same subject area or that are sequential. - Does not prepare students for four-year college classwork. - Does not have official student grade records.
+- Does not have teacher-based instruction. - Does not require regular and ongoing instructor-led interaction between the student and teacher. - Does not require students to complete the entire course. - Does not prepare students for four-year college class work. - Does not have official student grade records. - Does not meet NCAA core-course requirements.